Spencer Pratt: 2019: The Hills: New Beginnings

 At the 2018 MTV Video Music Awards, MTV announced a reboot of The Hills entitled The Hills: New Beginnings, slated to premiere in 2019.
 Pratt was announced as part of the cast of the new series.

 The show followed the Pratts as they navigated running their business "Pratt Daddy Crystals" and wanting to expand their family.
 The show was cancelled after two seasons.

 Personal life

-In December 2013, Pratt completed his undergraduate degree in political science at the University of Southern California after ten years.
+In December 2013, Pratt completed his undergraduate degree in political science at the University of Southern California.
 Pratt had left his studies to pursue television projects and re-enrolled in 2011.

 During the fourth season of The Hills, Montag and Pratt eloped in Mexico on November 20, 2008.
 A wedding ceremony was held on April 25, 2009, in Pasadena, California.
 Their son Gunner Stone was born on October 1, 2017.
 Their second son, Ryker Pratt, was born on November 17, 2022.

+On January 7, 2025, Pratt and Montag lost their home in the Pacific Palisades fire.